jantjehier/programmeerproject/PROCES.md

 # day 2

 I started making some datasets for the timeline.
-No changes.
+No changes to the visualisation.

 # day 3